contentful/create-contentful-extension/README.md

 ## FAQ

-#### I want to use `test` environment for during the development.
+### I want to use `test` environment for during the development.
 How can I set it up?

 Use `npm run configure` command.
 It asks what space and environment you'd like to use.
 The answers are saved in `.contentfulrc.json` file, located next to `package.json`.

 **Caution**: Do not commit `.contentfulrc.json` to your repository.
 It contains sensitive information and intended to be used only on your local machine.

-#### I use development mode but my extension is not showing up.
-What's wrong?

-In development mode, extension is served from `http://localhost:1234`, but `app.contentful.com` is loaded via `https` protocol which leads to `mixed content` issue.
-While doing development you need to click **Load unsafe scripts** (Chrome) to enable serving extension from `http://localhost`.

-#### I want to serve extension in development mode from custom port number (not default 1234).
+### I want to serve extension in development mode from custom port number (not default 1234).
 Is it possible?

 Yes, it's possible.
 Edit `prestart` and `start` scripts in package.json file according to the following example: